kokeyev/bank/README.md

 psql -d bank -f init_database.sql
 ```

-The init script creates the schema and loads seed data for currencies, deposit products, loan products, an active demo client, an active demo manager, and one demo client account.
+The init script creates all tables and loads seed data for currencies, deposit products, loan products, demo users, and one demo client account.

 If you want to run only the schema manually, run the SQL files from `src/main/sql_scripts/createTablesScripts` in this order:
    - `currencies.sql`